 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and in these accompanying notes.
 The Company bases its estimates on historical experience, known trends and other market-specific or other relevant factors and assumptions that it believes to be reasonable under the circumstances.
-On an ongoing basis, management evaluates its estimates, which include but are not limited to estimates of accrued research and development expenses and the valuation of common stock in connection with the issuance of stock-based awards.
+On an ongoing basis, management evaluates its estimates, which include but are not limited to estimates of revenue, accrued research and development expenses, and the valuation of common stock in connection with the issuance of stock-based awards prior to the completion of the IPO.
 Changes in estimates are recorded in the period in which they become known.